 - 1. In the Tools toolbar, select the Transform tool or press Shift + T. - 2.
-In the Tools toolbar, if $\checkmark$ Animate Current Frame or $\checkmark$ Animate Onion Skin Range mode is enabled, click on it to open the Animate pop-up menu and select $\checkmark$ Animate Off. - 3.
-In the Tool Properties view, make sure 🦟 Peg Selection Mode is disabled. - 4.
+In the Tool Properties view, make sure & Peg Selection Mode is disabled. - 3.
 In the Camera or Timeline view, click on the layer you want to manipulate to select it.

-- If you want to select multiple layers in the Camera view, hold down Shift and click on each layer you wish to select. - If you want to select a contiguous series of layers in the Timeline view, hold down Shift, click on the first layer you want to select, then on the last layer you want to select.
+- If you want to select multiple layers in the Camera view, hold down Shift and click on each layer you wish to select. - If you want to select multiple layers in the Timeline view, hold down Ctrl (Windows/Linux) or # (macOS) and click on each layer you wish to select. - If you want to select a contiguous series of layers in the Timeline view, hold down Shift, click on the first layer you want to select, then on the last layer you want to select.

-5. Place the pointer outside of a corner of the bounding box.
-When the cursor changes into, $\circlearrowleft$ , then click and drag to rotate.
+4. Place the pointer outside of a corner of the bounding box.
+When the cursor changes into, \$\infty\$ , then click and drag to rotate.